 Terry Dickey, Chairman, has over 35 years experience in building community partnerships, museum exhibit interpretation, K-12 education and non-profit organizations.
-He earned a MEd in Cross-Cultural Education from University of Alaska Fairbanks and BA from University of Tulsa.
+He earned a MEd in Cross-Cultural Education from University of Alaska Fairbanks and a BA from University of Tulsa.
 He moved to Ashland from Alaska in 2009.

 Joel Brumm, Assistant Monument Manager, BLM has held positions in government at the local, state and federal levels, including eight years with the National Park Service focused on GIS and natural resource management.
 He comes to the BLM and Southwest Oregon from Dinosaur National Monument on the Colorado/Utah border.